 unexpectedly reveals a problem, last minute.

-Even though this article is intended to show the Seller the advantages of a pre listing home inspection the benefits to the Agent and the Buyer listed below contine to benefit the Seller.
+Even though this article is intended to show the Seller the advantages of a pre listing home inspection the benefits to the Real Estate Agent and the Buyer listed below continue to benefit the Seller.

 Advantages to the real estate agent: